caxapyk/pytape/README.md

 # pytape
-GNU mt and tar utils wrapper to remote backup\restore and manage tape device in Linux written on Python TCP sockets
+GNU MT and TAR utils wrapper to remote backup\restore and manage tape device in Linux written on Python asyncio network module.